KolCrooks/personalwebsite/src/Projects/project-files/asl-classification/asl-classification.md

 ## Source Code

 If you are interested in the source code for this project you can view it [here](https://github.com/KolCrooks/signLanguageDetection).
-Sorry that it is messy, I didn't follow good coding standards at the time.